Federal vs. Private Education Loans

 Research and Then Decide

 Each loan type has its own advantages and disadvantages.
 To fully understand the value of each loan program, you should compare the specific features, including loan terms, interest rates, origination fees, and conditions.
-Do your homework and equip yourself with the knowledge to make an educated decision about the loan product that is right for you.
+Do your homework – read the fine print and equip yourself with the knowledge to make an educated decision about the loan that is right for you.

 Benefits of Federal Education Loans

-- As the borrower's goal or situation changes, the ability to change from one repayment plan to another is possible.
+- Affordable monthly payments are available; several repayment plans offer payments based on household income.
+As the borrower's goal or situation changes, the ability to change from one repayment plan to another is possible.

 - Loan forgiveness may be available through programs like Public Service Loan Forgiveness (PSLF), or repayment plans like Pay As You Earn (PAYE), or Income-Based Repayment (IBR).